p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

 1. Its header is matched against the table for entry lookups;
 2. The entry of a table with action selector is either a group of member actions or a single member action;
 3. If it is single action, then no fanout behavior.
 If it is a group of N members, it will:
-   - Take out the first member, apply it to the input packet, make it flow downwards, as if it actually selected one member;
+   - Take out the first member, apply it to the input packet, make it flow down the pipeline, as if it actually selected one member;
    - Replicate one packet for each of the remaining N-1 member actions, and the `next_table` will also be extracted as part of the action information.

 #### Fanout Packet Continuation